 Apple juice can be substituted for ribs with orange juice, chicken stock (try my frugal homemade recipe), beer, or whatever you have!

-This crock pot pork ribs recipe cooks for about 4 hours.
-If you want them to have a bit more of a bite and less fall-off-the-bone, set the timer for 3 ½ hours.
+This slow cooker short ribs recipe cooks for about 4 hours.
+If you want them to have a bit more of a bite and less fall-off-the-bone feel, set the timer for 3 ½ hours.
+You don’t want to cook the ribs for much longer than 4 hours on high, or they will start to dry out.

 - Prep Time: 5 minutes